Cleaning saxophone crooks/necks

 Vinegar is ideal for this job.
-It's a weak acid - just about strong enough
+It's a weak acid - just about strong

-fats and grease, but certainly not strong enough to
+the grip of fats and grease, but certainly not strong enough to

 do any harm to the metal or the finish on the horn - at least not

 unless you have a spare couple of weeks and a great deal of vinegar.

 for reducing the risk of contamination

 from the various bugs that thrive in the warm and wet environment

 The first thing you'll need to do is remove the octave key.

-I could say that you could get away with leaving it on - but there's going
+I could say that you could get away with leaving it on - but there's

-are made of steel it's well to get these items
+retaining screw) are made of steel it's well to get these items

 It's very simple, just undo the screw and pull it out (you might

-The key will probably pop off under the power of the spring...just lift
+The key will probably pop off under the power of the spring...just

-we do is going to harm it.
+cork - nothing we do is going to harm it.